“O afflicted one, storm-tossed and not comforted, behold, I will set your stones in antimony, and lay your foundations with sapphires. Isaiah 54;11

 Will God hear me when I take what is weak, infirmed, perhaps even dead, and lift it toward heaven?
 Yes.
 Hagar was told to lift Ishmael up and hold him fast with her hand.
 Instead of laying him down in defeat, she embraced him in heartfelt prayer.
 And oh, what an outcome.

-I’ve laid some things down prematurely.
-I’m picking them up again.
-You defeated death and long to breathe over all things expired.
+You long to breathe over all things expired.
 Amen